mrsarm/spring-react-crud/README.md

 - [X] Remove Websockets used to update the data in the frontend in "real time", most cases like this is unnecessary and a waste of resources, even using Websockets
+- [X] Split the JS code in different modules to make it more readable (in the original code all the React classes are in just one .js file)
 - [ ] Add more features, specially to handle users ...